 There seems to be a special increase of procurement fraud under the 8 a Program.
 Give the unique statutory power for 8(a) certified companies to get federal government contracts outside of the competitive process; it can be very tempting for large businesses and non 8(a) certified companies to become involved in procurement fraud and corruption schemes.

 Find out more about Criminal Defense for Defrauding SBA Disadvantaged Small Business Program.

-For questions of representation in a government contracts investigation and procurement fraud schemes, call our white collar crime and procurement fraud criminal defense attorneys, for a free initial consultation.
+For questions of representation in a government contracts investigation and government procurement fraud schemes, call our white collar business fraud lawyers and procurement fraud criminal defense attorneys, for a free initial consultation.
 1-866-601-5518.